Can I hire an attorney?

 The justice of the peace for Menard County presides over small claims court actions for Menard County.

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 Can I file my small claims case in Menard County?

 In order to follow correct procedure, a small claims case needs to be filed in the proper county and precinct.
 In Texas, the action is filed in the County and Precinct where the defendants reside or where a contract was to be performed.
 (Government Code Section 28.011).

-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 Trials generally are pretty short (15-20 minutes).
-If a jury trial is required, the trial could last a few hours.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 Menard County Court Locations

 Countywide Courthouse in the City of Menard

 This courthouse is located at:P O Box 1095 Menard, TX 76859-1095